 On March 1, 2023, the VHB team presented the findings and recommendations to be included in the Draft Scoping Study Report to the public.
-The final public meeting was hosted by the Selectboard and attended by a number of residents.
+The final public meeting was hosted by the Selectboard and attended by six residents.

-The public and project team still remain in favor of the preferred alternative selected through the process.
+The public and project team remain in favor of the preferred alternative selected through the process.
 The following key concerns were raised that should be addressed during the design and engineering phase: